 Cherry Hill Mortgage Investment (CHMI) Long-Term Debt Issuances (2016 - 2025)

-Cherry Hill Mortgage Investment (CHMI) has disclosed Long-Term Debt Issuances for 12 consecutive years, with $2.3 billion as the latest value for Q4 2025.
+Cherry Hill Mortgage Investment's Long-Term Debt Issuances history spans 13 years, with the latest figure at $2.3 billion for Q4 2025.

-- Long-Term Debt Issuances was $2.3 billion for Q4 2025 at Cherry Hill Mortgage Investment, down from $2.5 billion in the prior quarter.
+- Long-Term Debt Issuances reached $2.3 billion in Q4 2025 per CHMI's latest filing, down from $2.5 billion in the prior quarter.

 - Average Long-Term Debt Issuances over 5 years is $2.0 billion, with a median of $2.4 billion recorded in 2024.